 Our SEND policy is currently reviewed on an Annual basis.
-The SENCO's, Inclusion Leader, Headteacher, together with the SLT and SEND Governors will be responsible for monitoring the effectiveness of this policy.
+The SENCO's, Inclusion Manager, Headteacher, together with the SLT and SEND Governors will be responsible for monitoring the effectiveness of this policy.

-List of External Agencies Supporting Special Needs -- --

-Emma Hills Educational Psychologist: Slough Borough Council Julia Heath SEBDOS Janette Walker AIO SBC Anisa Mughal Private Speech and Language Therapist Ellis Rivers LACES SBC Daria Kowalska-Bleach Autism Outreach Support Services
+List of External Agencies Supporting Special Needs Catherine Watson Educational Psychologist: Slough Borough Council Julia Heath SEBDOS Janette Walker AIO SBC Simran Randhawa Private Speech and Language Therapist Ellis Rivers LACES SBC Daria Kowalska- Bleach Autism Outreach Support Services

-Our Lady of Peace Catholic Primary and Nursery School 'With Christ in our hearts, together we grow' Record of Concern Form 'Copy to be given to SENCO'
+Our Lady of Peace Catholic Primary and Nursery School 'With Christ in our hearts, together we grow' Record of Concern Form Copy to be given to SENCO

 Child's Name: Class: D.O.B:

-Date concern raised
+Date concern raised:

-Date of next meeting/review (if applicable)

-Person who is raising concern
+Date of next meeting/review (if applicable) Person who is raising concern & role Those Present:

-Those Present:

-Area of Concern: tick appropriate area/areas
+Broad Area of Concern (tick appropriate area/ areas):

-Cognition and Learning

-Sensory and/or Physical needs.

-Social, Mental and Emotional Health

-Communication and Interaction
+Cognition and Learning Sensory and/or Physical needs.
+Social, Mental and Emotional Health Communication and Interaction Reason for Concern

-Reason for Concern/Noted Observations
+NC levels / National everage for eveloat / EVEC A

-NC levels/ National average for subject / EYFS Assessments
+NC levels/ National average for subject / EYFS A Reading: Writing: Maths (Number):

-Reading: Writing: Maths: Science:
+Reading.
+Whiling.

-EYFS Assessments:
+EYFS Development Matters Scores:

 Nursery Assessment data:

-Reception - NFER Baselines:

 Strategies used so far:

+•

+•

+•

+•

+Impact:

-Evidence attached : from books/ class planning/observations
+Evidence attached: from books/ class planning/observations - YES/NO

-Has evidence been shared: yes/no
+Has evidence been shared: Y YES/NO ----------------------------- --------

-Has evidence been shared. yes/no
+Have parents been informed of concerns: yes/no

+Parental Comments:

-navo parento been informed of concerns : yes/no Parental Comments 5 : ctions decided by the SENCO in consultation with n all stakeholders eferral to be made yes/no teacher/SENCO/Parents (circle as ppropriate). action Plan: Action Adult Responsible Desired Outcome
+Actions decided by the SENCO in consultation with all stakeholders

-Appendix 1
+Referral to be made yes/no

+Action Plan to be put together after meeting with Class teacher/SENCO/Parents (circle as appropriate).

+Actions Plan:

+Action Adult Responsible Desired Outcome